stenzek/duckstation/README.md

 Requirements:
  - Visual Studio 2022

-1. Clone the respository with submodules (`git clone --recursive https://github.com/stenzek/duckstation.git`).
+1. Clone the respository: `git clone https://github.com/stenzek/duckstation.git`.
 2. Open the Visual Studio solution `duckstation.sln` in the root, or "Open Folder" for cmake build.
 3. Build solution.
 4. Binaries are located in `bin/x64`.